openhab/openhab-docs/configuration/items.md

 | switch-off.svg | Matches OFF, or "off"                              |
 | switch-on.svg  | Matches ON, or "on"                                |

-To use the dynamic items just use the default icon name without the extension.
+To use the dynamic Items just use the default icon name without the extension.

 ```xtend
 Switch  Light_FrontDoor  "Front Door light is [MAP(en.map):%s]"  <switch>  {somebinding:someconfig}
 ```

-As mentioned above, one note of caution is the state used by the sitemap to select the proper icon is the transformed state.
+As mentioned above, one note of caution is the state used by the Sitemap to select the proper icon is the transformed state.
-So when using a MAP in the label, the icon name must match the mapped state displayed on the sitemap, not the raw Item's state.
+So when using a MAP in the label, the icon name must match the mapped state displayed on the Sitemap, not the raw Item's state.
 To use the `Number Window` example from above, the icons for `Number Window` would be:

 ```xtend